farahc123/tech501-bench-udemy-pathways/Project 10/Commands.md

 - `kubectl version` -- prints the version of kubectl currently installed
 - `kubectl cluster-info` -- verifies the control plane is running
+- `kubectl explain <resource name>` -- outputs helpful information about the fields used in a given resource, e.g. `apiVersion` or `pods.spec.containers`
 - `kubectl get namespaces` -- lists all namespaces in the cluster
 - `kubectl get nodes` -- lists all nodes in the cluster (e.g. for Minikube, there will only be one)
   - `kubectl get nodes -o wide` -- lists the nodes with more detail (note that this command format can be used for all resource types)